 KAYAKING

-PROVINCETOWN AQUASPORTS beach store offers stand up paddleboards and surf boards sales and rentals, guided kayak and paddle board tours… lots beach and watersport activities, even yoga!
+COYOTE KAYAKS beach store offers stand up paddleboards and surf boards sales and rentals, guided kayak and paddle board tours… lots of beach and watersport activities, even yoga!

 BIKING